What you need to know about menopause

 “If women go into it before the age of 45, and especially before 40, they’re at much bigger risk for osteoporosis and cardiovascular events later in life,” she said, because estrogen normally provides protection to the heart and bones at that age.

 For most women with severe symptoms such as hot flashes, night sweats and fragmented sleep, hormone therapy is the best solution, said Yuksel.
-But it has suffered from a bad, largely unjustified, reputation.
+But it has suffered from a bad, largely unjustified reputation.

 “Back in the 1980s, we had many women on hormone therapy,” she said.
 “The estrogen drug Premarin was the number one prescribed drug.
-At that time the practice was to use hormone therapy for long-term health benefits, like protection against heart disease and osteoporosis.”
+At that time, the practice was to use hormone therapy for long-term health benefits, like protection against heart disease and osteoporosis.”

-But a 2002 study by the Women’s Health Initiative, launched to find evidence for long-term health benefits of hormone therapy such as heart disease, found instead an increased risk of heart disease and breast cancer with the use of estrogen and progestin.
-It caused many women to stop using hormone therapy, and health professionals to stop prescribing it out of fear.
+But a 2002 study by the Women’s Health Initiative, launched to find evidence for long-term health benefits of hormone therapy such as heart disease, found an increased risk of heart disease and breast cancer with the use of estrogen and progestin instead.
+It caused many women to stop using hormone therapy and health professionals to stop prescribing it out of fear.

-However, in Yuksel’s estimation the results have been misinterpreted, overstating the risks, particularly to younger women.
-In the WHI study, hormone therapy was provided to older women who were not symptomatic.
+However, in Yuksel’s estimation, the results have been misinterpreted, overstating the risks, particularly to younger women.
+The WHI study provided hormone therapy to older women who were not symptomatic.

 “The average age was 63, so they were mostly in their 60s without menopausal symptoms,” she said.
 “But the likelihood of these risks increases as you age anyway.
 The misinformation spread through the media continues to this day and still causes fear.”

 Wary of estrogen drugs, many women will experiment with complementary and alternative medicines (CAMs).
-But their effectiveness is limited, largely unproven and some treatments come with their own risks, according to Tami Shandro, a menopause clinic team member at the Lois Hole Hospital for Women.
+But their effectiveness is limited, largely unproven, and some treatments come with their own risks, according to Tami Shandro, a menopause clinic team member at the Lois Hole Hospital for Women.

 “The success of those will vary from woman to woman.
 And while they may help, most women should lower their expectations around menopause symptom improvements obtained by CAMs,” said Shandro.